cleder/pygeoif/README.rst

 MultiPolygon
 -------------

-A collection of one or more polygons
+A collection of one or more polygons.

 Attributes
 ~~~~~~~~~~~~~